 This is Coach Carter's fourth season with the Redmond Football program.
-He grew up on the Eastside, and went to Lake Washington High School, where his love for playing football started.
-He pursued playing football at Central Washington University from 1996-1998.
-After college, he played a number of years of semi-pro football and one year of arena football.
-His fondest memory is winning the Shamrock Bowl in 2010 with the Dublin Rebels.
+He grew up in Redmond and attended Lake Washington High School and graduated from Central Washington University.
+He has coached football with the Bellevue Wolverines Jr. Program, Juanita High School, and Interlake High School.
 He says that coaching football brings him great joy and it's all possible with the support of his amazing family, wife Rosanne and their two children Brennan and Sienna.